vyos/vyos-documentation/docs/vpn/l2tp.rst

 L2TP
 -----------

-VyOS utilizes accel-ppp_ to provide SSTP server functionality.
+VyOS utilizes accel-ppp_ to provide L2TP server functionality.
 It can be used with local authentication or a connected RADIUS server.

 L2TP over IPsec